9 November 2024

 The opposite

 The other night I went out to the dunes to escape reality which is funny because I normally go out there to plug into it.
-But alas, since then, the election results have revealed that half of America has chosen to re-elect a idiot-felon for their president.
-I am no longer a drinker, but if I had been, I might have tied one on the other night along with the other half of the country.
+But alas, since then, the election results have revealed that half of America has lost its mind and re-elected an idiot-felon as their president.
+I'm no longer a drinker, but if I had been, I would've tied one on the other night along with the other half of the country.
 Let’s be honest, The American mind is complicated and on its menu is full of every kind of contradiction available.
 But it’s a rich menu too, and also filled all kinds of wonderful people from every other country in the world at least for the moment.
-But with a racist administration, our future at least in the short term, looks precarious.
-So, the majority of Americans have picked what they want and apparently, they have the appetite for it.
+But with a racist president, our future at least in the short term looks precarious.
+So OK, the majority of Americans have picked what they want and apparently they have the appetite for it.
 I’m not going to lose sleep over these facts of life that I cannot control.
 I voted, and that’s that.
 But “It’s a sure shame”, as we used to say in the Kentucky of my youth.
 So, for the rest of us who voted for Kamala Harris, let us take what little brilliance George Costanza ever offered up to the world, and let’s be the opposite of everything that Trump represents.

 Let’s go on a diet and exercise, let us be kind to the less fortunate, let’s dive into Art of every kind, the messier the better, because we'll need it more than ever during these times to come.
 Let’s write reams of poetry, paint big colourful pictures and let’s make lots of music, crazy and sublime.
 Let's cross-dress and let’s love too, the noisier the better.
 But let’s not swear at others, or about them, nor demean them either.
 Let’s educate ourselves to better understand how others live and think and let’s cherish DEI and be any kind of person we choose to be despite what others might say.